badass-techie/eShopOnSteroids/README.md

 ![Architecture](./diagrams/architecture.png)

 - All microservices are inside a private network and not accessible except through the API Gateway.
-- The API Gateway routes requests to the appropriate microservice, and validates the authorization of requests to all microservices except the Identity Microservice.
+- The API Gateway routes requests to the appropriate microservice and also validates the authorization of requests.
 - The Identity Microservice acts as an Identity Issuer and is responsible for storing users and their roles, and for issuing authorization credentials.
-- All microservices send regular heartbeats to the Discovery Server which helps them locate each other as they may have multiple instances running hence different IP addresses.
 - The Cart Microservice manages the shopping cart of each user.
 It uses a cache (Redis) as the storage.
 - The Product Microservice stores the product catalog and stock.
 It's subscribed to the Event Bus to receive notifications of new orders and update the stock accordingly.
 - The Order Microservice manages order processing and fulfillment.
-It performs a gRPC call to the Product Microservice to check the availability and pricing of the products in the order pre-checkout, and publishes events to the Event Bus to initiate a payment and to update the stock post-checkout.
+It performs a gRPC call to the Product Microservice to check the availability and pricing of the products in the order pre-checkout and publishes events to the Event Bus to initiate a payment and to update the stock post-checkout.
 - The gRPC communication between the microservices is fault-tolerant thanks to a circuit breaker.
 - The Payment Microservice handles payment processing.
 It's subscribed to the Event Bus to receive notifications of new orders and initiate a payment.
-It does not sit behind the API Gateway as it is not directly accessible by the user.
+It does not lie behind the API Gateway as it is not directly accessible by the user.
 It is also stateless and does not store any data.

 Observability services include: